 With More Time

 With 11 Days: Add an extra day in Madrid.
 This will allow you to do both Toledo and Segovia.
-This is what I did on my trip and it worked out very nice.
+This is exactly what I did on my trip and it worked out very nice.

 With 12 Days: Add an extra day in Barcelona to day trip to Montserrat.